Northern Tier > Training Opportunities

 Participants also receive:

-It is recommended, but not required, that participants have previously completed the Leave No Trace Trainer course.
+It is recommended, but not required, that participants have previously completed the Leave No Trace Level 1 Instructor.

 Scholarships are available for scouters needing financial assistance to attend this course.
 Click here for more information